 Some available accommodations typically include extended testing time, breaks, separate testing room, and large print test and answer booklets.

 Eligibility to take this exam includes a total of 24 months experience as a registered nurse.
-At least 12 of these months must be in direct care of patients undergoing solid organ transplants.
+At least 12 of these months must be as a transplant nurse.

 What is the format of this exam?